ylin36/ddd/README.md

 ## Domain Expert
 Goal is to understand the subdomains, and once identified, analyze them separately.
 It's difficult to master all domains, so people specialize and be domain expert in one domain while learning about others.

+# Focus of DDD
+Use DDD only for complex domains,

+Domain Modeling

+Break domain into smaller pieces

+Works well with agile scrum mvp.
+Create a basic model that everyone understands, yet can be evolved sprint by sprint until complete product is done.

+# Building blocks of DDD
+Entity

+Value Object

+Aggregate

+Domain Event

+Command

+Query

+Service

+Repository

+Factory

+# Mapping domain to Model
+## Event storming